elisabettatea/image-compression/README.md

-# Challenge 1 - Image Filtering and Denoising 🧠🖼️
+# Image Filtering and Denoising 🧠🖼️

 Welcome to Challenge 1 of the **Numerical Linear Algebra** course (Politecnico di Milano, A.A.
 2024/2025)!
 In this project, we apply tools from linear algebra—particularly sparse matrices and iterative solvers—to the task of image filtering and denoising.